20+

 3,500+

-hrs on CCS GIS delivery
+hours on North Sea CCS GIS delivery

-Storegga (via Petrofac Subsea Engineering, WS 11)
+Storegga (via Petrofac Subsea Engineering)

 The Challenge